Choosing an Edge for Your Kitchen Countertop

 Rock Face or Chiseled Edge

 Yet another style is the rock face or chiseled edge profile.
-This edge exposes the raw stone giving your countertop a more natural or rustic appearance.
-Some people perceive this edge as being sharp or worry about it snagging clothes, in our experience, we haven’t had any issues with damage caused by this edge.
-It simply gives your project a more rustic appeal.
+This edge exposes raw stone for a natural or rustic appearance, adding a touch of rustic appeal.

 Can I choose any edge with any material?